Climate Uncensored: Climate realism

 It could act as a "gold standard" for other groups.

-Summary table Assessment against a checklist for climate realism or denial of climate implications
+Summary table Assessment against a checklist for consistency with the IPCC regarding climate action

 N/A: not applicable